 EDAG LIGHT COCOON

-Using 3D printer German engineering EDAG managed to achieve a magical result with incredible design inspired by nature.
+Using 3D printer German engineering EDAG managed to achieve a magical result with an incredible design inspired by nature.
 The skeleton resembles a spider’s web and the whole car is covered with specially developed weather-resistant fabric which weighs as little as 19 grams per square meter.
-In my opinion the weight is a crucial thing to decrease fuel consumption, so fabric cover was a great idea.
-Led lights makes skeleton visible and it makes possible to personalise the outer skin of the vehicle.
+In my opinion, weight is a crucial thing to decrease fuel consumption, so fabric cover was a great idea.
+Led lights makes skeleton visible and it makes it possible to personalise the outer skin of the vehicle.
 This concept model firstly was introduced in Geneva Motor Show back in 2015.
 This car is 60% 3D printed.